scirpt

 • Winter tires: If you live in an area with harsh winters, winter tires are necessary.
 They provide superior traction on snow and ice, improving safety and control.
 Get the guide to winter and snow tires.

 • Performance tires: These are designed for sports cars and high-performance vehicles, offering enhanced grip and handling on dry roads.
 However, they may not be suitable for everyday use in all conditions.
-This article lists some of our favorite all-season performance tires
+This article lists some of our favorite all-season performance tires.

-3. Load Capacity and Speed Rating
+3. Load capacity and speed rating

-4. Fuel Efficiency
+4. Fuel efficiency

-Tire selection can impact your vehicle's fuel efficiency.
+Tire selection can impact your vehicle’s fuel efficiency.
 Tires with lower rolling resistance can improve gas mileage, which can lead to cost savings over time.
-Look for tires labeled "low rolling resistance" to maximize fuel efficiency without compromising performance.
-Here is a post describing what rolling resistance is and why it's important.
+Look for tires labeled “low rolling resistance” to maximize fuel efficiency without compromising performance.

 The level of road noise and ride comfort can vary among tire models.
 If a quiet and comfortable ride is a priority for you, read reviews and seek recommendations from other drivers who prioritize these factors.